This post is part of the series artist

 A few years ago I turned my attention toward contemporizing a very classical subject in art: the bather.
 While an 18th or even 19th century painting of a bather could still be accepted as representing a realistic situation, the absurdity of the 21st century bather fascinated me.
 For me this shift in attitude toward the figure in landscape, points to a much larger and more disturbing anthropological crisis: namely our extreme estrangement from nature.
 With these nudes I am attempting both to challenge the traditional role of the nude in art, that is to provide an aesthetically pleasing object of visual/sexual consumption, and to poke a finger in the open wound of our current human displacement.
 So doing, I hope to trigger contemplation on the causes and effects of the treasonous abuse and subsequent loss of our eco-system home. “ Gorge “ is a particularly confrontational representation of man in nature.
 The painting focuses on the existential experience of a young woman at the moment of enlightened awareness of her unity with the life force.
 This is an experience which I provoke with my models outdoors and which I attempt to record or describe in my work.

-Click gallery thumbnails to views larger version
+Click gallery thumbnails to views larger version or go to gallery page

 Get more stuff like this